lxnhard/to-do-list-app/README.md

-# to-do-list-app
+# To-Do-List App

-A simple To-Do-List with functionalities to add, cross out, delete and reorder items Written in Javascript using JQuery 3.5.1.
+A simple To-Do-List web app with functionalities to add, cross out, delete and reorder items Written in Javascript using JQuery 3.5.1.